Skip to content

 Doom Patrol during the New 52 (2011-2016)

-In september 2011 begun The New 52 rebooted DC’s continuity (see Reading order) and during that period, the Doom Patrol doesn’t have its own series.
+In September 2011, The New 52 rebooted DC’s continuity (see Reading order), and during that period, the Doom Patrol didn’t have its own series, again.
 Still, we can meet the team in other titles, and this time around we have: Element Woman (Emily Sung), Robotman (Cliff Steele), The Chief (Niles Caulder), Celsius (Arani Desai), Tempest (Joshua Clay), Negative Woman (Valentina Vostok), Scorch (Scott Fischer), Karma (Wayne Hawkins) and Elasti-Woman (Rita Farr)

 The new Doom Patrol series written by Gerard Way and drawn by Nick Derington was created as part of the Young Animal imprint.